kibokov/galfit_uncertainty_pipeline/README.md

 ## Dependencies
 This code will require a number of standard python packages, including:
 * Standard utilities: numpy, matplotlib
-* .fits file handling: astropy.io
+* .fits file handling: astropy, astropy.io
-* Shell/Command Line handling: re, shutil, os,
+* Shell/Command Line handling: re, shutil, os, configparser, glob

-*
-*
+These can all be installed with a standard <code> pip install PACKAGE </code>

 ## Directory Structure